bnguy208/cse163/README.md

 ## Run the Project
 1. Go to any of the question_x.py modules.
-2. Type _python question_x.py_ in the VS Code terminal, replacing x with the appropriate question number (1-4), and then run.
+2. Type "_python question_x.py_" in the VS Code terminal, replacing x with the appropriate question number (1-4), and then run.
 3. Wait for the module to run.
 Note that this can take awhile since we are working with large datasets.
 4. Access a png image of your visualization in the cse163 environment folder on your local computer.
-5. If you would like to do a sanity check of your visualization, go to the test.py module, type _python test.py_ in the terminal, then run.
+5. If you would like to do a sanity check of your visualization, go to the test.py module, type "_python test.py_" in the terminal, then run.